-Taxpayers will face 'significant' bill over West Coast rail
+Taxpayers will face a "significant" bill of around £50m over the West Coast rail franchise fiasco, the Government's spending watchdog has warned.

 Taxpayers will face a "significant" bill over the West Coast rail franchise process, a report from a Government spending watchdog has said.